We exist to elevate God above everything else, by loving Him with a ‘crazy’ love so profound, that we live together

 “When you feel yourself to be utterly unworthy, you have hit the truth.”

 Our contemplative service goes for approximately 45 minutes, and is a more traditional style of service common among the Christian Community Churches of Australia.
 It usually opens with prayer, one or two songs from a chorus book, and someone sharing an initial thought from the Bible.
 It then usually moves into an open time where any person is free to read a Bible passage, pray publicly, share a thought, request a hymn or chorus to be sung, or just sit in contemplative silence and prayer.
 The service typically ends with the Lord’s Supper (Communion) which is shared together every week.
+This service does not run during December & January.

 Our main family service goes for approximately 1 hour 15 minutes, and would be described as contemporary and relaxed, rather than traditional and formal.
 A typical service would include singing worshipful songs, reading the Bible, hearing the Bible explained, and praying together.
 Communion is shared together at this service on the first and third Sundays of each month.
 For a more detailed explanation of this service, read the section entitled ‘what to expect’.